ziqinyeow/juxt.space/README.md

 ## Overview

+This is my undergraduate final year project (FYP).

 This project is the second rebuilt (3rd time build); it was initialized using `create-next-app` on Dec 25, 2023.
 A public beta link will be dropping on December 31, 2023.

 The public beta link is about 30% of the features.
 Join the waitlist.